-The energy resolution in experiments with charged particles is limited by the beam energy spread which amounts typically to $\Delta E/E = 10^{-3}$, i.e. for the Lintott spectrometer this factor is a magnitude larger than the intrinsic energy resolution.
+The energy resolution in experiments with charged particles is limited by the beam energy spread which amounts typically to $\Delta E/E = 10^{-3}$, i.e. for the Lintott spectrometer this factor is one order of magnitude larger than the intrinsic energy resolution.
 The so called energy loss mode allows to perform scattering experiments independently of the beam energy spread.
-The elements of the beam line are used to project the beam as an extend spot on the target with a size corresponding to the beam energy spread ΔE .
-The electrons leaving the target will enter the spectrometer at slightly different positions and under slightly different angles causing different trajectories inside to spectrometer magnet.
-If the properties of the beam line elements are matched with the ion optical properties of the spectrometer on a suitable way, all electrons exciting the target nuclei in the same energy state can be focused at the same point on the focal plane making the energy resolution independent of the beam energy spread.
+The elements of the beam line are used to project the beam as an extended spot on the target with a size corresponding to the beam energy spread ΔE .
+The electrons leaving the target enter the spectrometer at slightly different positions and under slightly different angles causing a variaton of trajectories inside to spectrometer magnet.
+If the properties of the beam line elements are matched with the ion optical properties of the spectrometer, all electrons exciting the target nuclei in the same energy state can be focused at the same point on the focal plane making the energy resolution independent of the beam energy spread.

 A picture of the focal plane detector system is shown in Fig. 3.3.
-It is based on a modern silicon micro strip detector unit and fast readout electronics allowing a high spatial resolution and high count rates.
+It is based on a modern silicon micro strip detector unit and fast readout electronics allowing a high spatial resolution and high count rates [Len06].
 The focal plane - having a length of 24 cm - is too large for one single micro strip detector.
-Therefore four micro strip detectors are mounted together for covering the full focal plane.
+Therefore four micro strip detectors are mounted together covering the full focal plane.
 Each consists of 96 strips with a thickness of 500 μ m and a pitch of 650 μ m.
-The gap between them is responsible for the blind points seen in the electron scattering spectra (see section 5.2).
-If necessary the gaps can be filled by changing slightly the magnetic field strengths of the spectrometer magnet.
+The gaps between them are responsible for the blind regions seen in the electron scattering spectra (see section 5.2).
+If necessary the gaps can be filled by changing slightly the magnetic field strength of the spectrometer magnet.

-Figure 3.3: The detector system on the focal plane of the Lintott spectrometer consisting of the following elements: Magnetic spectrometer iron yoke ■, vacuum connections of bias signals to the preamplifiers ■, vacuum connections of the preamplifiers analog signals ■, detector unit ■, vacuum connections of supply voltages and control signals of preamplifiers ■, detector case ■ and readout electronics and HV main adaptor ■ (slightly modified from Ref.
+Figure 3.3: The detector system on the focal plane of the Lintott spectrometer consists of the following elements: Magnetic spectrometer iron yoke 1, vacuum connections of bias signals to the preamplifiers 2, vacuum connections of the preamplifiers analog signals 3, detector unit 4, vacuum connections of supply voltages and control signals of preamplifiers 5, detector case 6 and readout electronics and HV main adaptor 7 (slightly modified from Ref.
 [Len06]).